edinburghlivinglab/dds/_notes/week1-1.md

 ## Projects

-* Most of the course is oriented towards you doing stuff
+* Most of the course is oriented towards you doing research and experiments
 * in teams
 * out in the world